 Graduate Qualities and Graduate Attributes have been identified by most Australian Universities to characterise their graduates.
 Flinders University has adopted seven Graduate Qualities.
 Flinders University aims to produce graduates of bachelor degrees who:

 - are knowledgeable

 A series of case studies which address how the Graduate Qualities have been embedded into programs across the faculties at Flinders University provide examples of various possibilities staff may wish to consider for their programs.

-If you have a case study you would like to contribute please contact the Centre for University Teaching.
+If you have a case study you would like to contribute please contact the Centre for Innovation in Learning and Teaching.